How Invest for Impact Works

-On Friday morning, all participants will gather for a breakfast and an opening reception.
-The reception will be followed by each entrepreneur giving a short pitch.
-Teams will then have the opportunity to interview the entrepreneurs.
+Following breakfast on the Kenan-Flagler campus, teams will have the opportunity to interview the entrepreneurs.
 Teams should come prepared with questions that will allow them to gain a full appreciation of the potential impact of the business and the potential investment opportunity.
 Judges will be in the room during these sessions, assessing the teams on their understanding of the key risks associated with each opportunity.

 After all of the due diligence sessions are complete, teams will have time to complete any final research and develop their deliverable documents.
 Each team will then present their investment recommendation to the panel of judges.
 Teams should expect to field questions that test the rationale behind their decision.

 Once all of the teams have presented, the winners will be announced.
 The judges will then circulate between the teams and provide feedback.
-A reception will follow at a restaurant or bar nearby.
+A reception will follow.

 Please email Libby Parsons if you are interested in learning more about the event!